Frequently Asked Questions

 GENERAL FACILITY INFORMATION

 The Davis Center, like Central Park itself, is a free and welcoming space open to everyone.
-The Harlem Oval, Gottesman Pool, and the ice rink are available for all to enjoy.
-While the majority of the ROOTED Wellness Series programs are free this fall—some offerings, such as yoga and dance, have a $5 fee.
-Explore the complete list of ROOTED programs and pricing, plus details on winter ice-skating pricing and programs.
+The Harlem Oval, Gottesman Pool, and Gottesman Rink are available for all to enjoy.
+The ice rink operates as a paid program while the building itself is open to the public.
+For programming, operating hours, and closures, please visit centralparknyc.org/davis.
+Explore the complete list of ice programs and pricing.

 Yes.
 Bike racks are available at the following locations: